 Single-Income Family Cover

-• The working parent needs enough life cover to clear the mortgage and provide ongoing income
+• The working parent needs enough life cover to clear the mortgage and provide ongoing income for years

 • The stay-at-home parent needs cover to fund childcare and household help if they die